-The licensee has submitted that the actual distribution losses for FY 2010-11were 11.96%, as against the approved level of 12.45% for FY 2010-11.
-The licensee has submitted that as per the MYT Regulations, the distribution losses need to be treated as controllable factor and accordingly, any gain or loss has to be dealt with as per provisions of the MYT Regulations.
+The licensee has submitted that the actual distribution losses for FY 2010-11 are 14.65%, as against the approved level of 14.00% in the revised estimate for FY 2010-11.
+It is submitted by the licensee that as per MYT Regulations, the distribution losses need to be treated as controllable and any gain or loss has to be dealt with accordingly as per provisions of MYT Regulations.